 I'm always on the lookout for Bay Area outings that are fun for three generations.
-This year, my mom and I discovered a new favorite when we took my kids to the Conservatory of Flowers in San Francisco.
+My mom and I discovered a new favorite when we took my kids to the Conservatory of Flowers in San Francisco.
 She loved it, and so did they!

 Inside Golden Gate Park, the Conservatory of Flowers features an impressive collection of plant life in a series of connected greenhouse rooms with different levels of humidity.
 (You will be sweating at some point.)
 Far more interesting for kids, however, is the butterfly room which is part of the exhibition for about half the year.
 (Check their schedule.)

 Hundreds of butterflies are flying freely around the indoor space, which is landscaped with the plants they like.
 A paper guide is available to illustrate the species of butterflies so that you can try your hand at identifying them.